Category:

 United States of America

-Walter Afanasieff is a Russian-Brazilian music producer and song writer who has a net worth of $100 million.
-During his career, Walter Afanasieff has produced and written songs for for many pop singers, perhaps most-notably Mariah Carey.
-Walter co-wrote and produced Mariah's song "All I want for Christmas" which has generated over $100 million in royalties for the duo to date.
+Walter Afanasieff is a Russian-Brazilian music producer and songwriter who has a net worth of $100 million.
+During his career, Walter Afanasieff has produced and written songs for many pop singers, perhaps most notably Mariah Carey.
+Walter co-wrote and produced Mariah's song "All I Want for Christmas Is You," which has generated over $100 million in royalties for the duo to date.

-In 1997 Walter produced the Celine Dion song "My Heart Will Go On" which went on to win and Academy Award for Best Original Song, a Golden Globe and several Grammys including the 1999 Grammy for Record of the Year.
+In 1997, Walter produced the Celine Dion song "My Heart Will Go On," which went on to win an Academy Award for Best Original Song, a Golden Globe, and several Grammys, including the 1999 Grammy for Record of the Year.
 It is one of the best-selling singles in history.

-So in case it isn't clear, Walter Afanasieff co-wrote and produced two of the most-successful songs of all time, "All I want for Christmas" and "My Heart Will Go On."
+So in case it isn't clear, Walter Afanasieff co-wrote and produced two of the most successful songs of all time, "All I Want for Christmas Is You" and "My Heart Will Go On."

-As if that wasn't enough, Afanasieff has produced and/or written songs several Disney movies.
-His work includes 1991's "Beauty and the Beast", 1992's "Aladdin" and 1992's "A Whole New World".
+As if that wasn't enough, Afanasieff has produced and/or written songs for several Disney movies.
+His work includes 1991's "Beauty and the Beast" and 1992's "Aladdin" and "A Whole New World."

-In 1994, Walter and Mariah wrote and produced "All I Want for Christmas Is You".
+In 1994, Walter and Mariah wrote and produced "All I Want for Christmas Is You."
 The song has gone on to become a classic Christmas song that is played incessantly in November and December every year.
-The song has sold more than 15 million copies and, amazingly, hit #1 on Billboard in 2019 – 25 years after its initial release!
-To date the song has generated more than $100 million in royalties, generating $600,000 – $1 million in income every year for Walter and Mariah.
+The song has sold more than 15 million copies and, amazingly, it hit #1 on the Billboard charts in 2019 – 25 years after its initial release!
+To date, the song has generated more than $100 million in royalties, generating $600,000 – $1 million in income every year for Walter and Mariah.

-Other artists Walter has worked with incldue Michael Jackson, Lionel Richie, Luther Vandross, Destiny's child, Kenny G, Michael Bolton, Darren Hayes, Johnny Mathis, Kenny Loggins, Barbra Streisand, Christina Aguilera, Ricky Martin, Marc Anthony, Babyface, and Lara Fabian.
+Other artists Walter has worked with include Michael Jackson, Lionel Richie, Luther Vandross, Destiny's Child, Kenny G, Michael Bolton, Darren Hayes, Johnny Mathis, Kenny Loggins, Barbra Streisand, Christina Aguilera, Ricky Martin, Marc Anthony, Babyface, and Lara Fabian.

 Getty